 MEMP will preserve issues from 1987-2005 of this Persian language daily newspaper published in Los Angeles.
 The newspaper contains information on the local Iranian community as well as news from Iran.

-MEMP will microfilm holdings from 1932-1939 provided by Indiana University.
+MEMP microfilm holdings from 1932-1939 provided by Indiana University.
 Yas Turkistan was an anti-bolshevik journal in Arabic script published in Berlin by Central Asian immigrants who created the political group struggling for freedom in Central Asia.